Making homemade broth at home is easier than you might think.

 The next time you cook meat, save the carcass and/or bones.
 Don’t you dare toss them, the still have important nutrient and flavor-filled goodness to impart!
 Put them in a large stockpot over low-to-medium heat along with your freezer savings and add water as needed.
 Add a bay leaf (my granny taught me that), some seasonings (garlic, parsley, basil, oregano, salt, pepper…your choice) and simmer for a few hours.
 Don’t let them boil, just simmer slowly.
 This gets the most out of the bones – more minerals and gelatin means more health and more flavor!

 I allow the pot to cool and strain into freezer containers, usually in 2 or 4 cup increments.
-The next time I need 2 cups of ______ stock for a recipe I pull it out of the freezer and pop it right into the pot!
+The next time I need 2 cups of ______ broth for a recipe I pull it out of the freezer and pop it right into the pot!

 When all is said and done, a little extra time will yield a fresher and more flavorful stock for mere pennies.
 You’ll remember it the next time you go shopping and pay $.50 – $1.00 for a few ounces!
 More important, you control every ingredient that goes into your homemade concoction and the vast majority of it was FREE!